Daily Doga © All Rights Reserved - Terms of Use

 energy

-Chilling out and viewing the world from a new perspective!
-That’s what dogs share with us!
+Chilling out by viewing the world from a new perspective!